Verity (novel): Chastin and Harper Crawford

 Chastin and Harper are the late eight-year-old twin daughters of Jeremy and Verity.
 Months prior to the events of the novel, Chastin died at a slumber party due to complications from a severe peanut allergy, and Harper accidentally drowned during a boat ride with Crew and Verity shortly after.
 Verity's unpublished manuscript, "So Be It," details a deep hatred for the girls and reveals that their deaths were an indirect result of her abuse and neglect, but it is left unclear if this is true or not.
 Harper was autistic, having been diagnosed at the age of three.

 Editions

 The novel was initially released in Kindle edition on December 7, 2018.
 Three days later, December 10, 2018, it was released in paperback.

 Film adaptation

-It was announced in 2020 that Amazon Studios would adapt the novel into a film of the same name, with the screenplay being produced by April Maguire and Will Honley.
+It was announced in 2020 that Amazon MGM Studios would adapt the novel into a film of the same name, with the screenplay being produced by April Maguire and Will Honley.

-In December 2024, Anne Hathaway, Josh Hartnett and Dakota Johnson joined the film adaptation expected to be released in 2026.
+In December 2024, Anne Hathaway, Dakota Johnson, and Josh Hartnett joined the cast for the film.
+It is set to premiere in October 2026.